 - Superintendence of Company v.
 Krishan Mugai

-In this case, it was held by the court that, if an agreement restricts trade for a party in a future event to carry on trade then such nature agreement is prima facie void.
+In this case, it was held by the court that, if an agreement restricts trade for a party in a future event to carry on a trade then such nature agreement is prima facie void.

 In the case of Fertiliser and Chemical Travancore Pvt.
 Ltd v.
 Ajay Kumar and Others, the High Court of Kerala held that if there are any damages suffered by the employer then the compensation must be calculated only on the basis of the quantum of the losses suffered by such employer.

 The employment bond is considered to protect the interest of the employer.
 But it also looks after the situation of the employee also.
 In this regard, many Courts found that this agreement must be reasonable in nature to safeguard both sides at the same time without causing any injustice to any party.
 And in the case of a breach of the agreement, the compensation needs to be reasonable and proportionate to the damage caused to the employer.